joeromero/docs/content/cartodb_ui/cartodb_ui.md

 ## Import your data

-CartoDB features a geospatial database.
-That is a database which is capable of storing geospatial information.
-So when you are importing data into CartoDB, you are just importing data into a standard database.
-The underneath technology for the database is PostgreSQL with the geospatial extension PostGIS.
-Don't worry, you don't need to know about SQL, PostgreSQL or PostGIS.
-Just remember (or tell your technical people, in case you need) that CartoDB if fully compatible with these technologies.
+CartoDB features a geospatial database which is a database capable of storing geospatial information such as geometry.
+When you import data into CartoDB, you are importing data into a standard database.
+Under the hood PostgreSQL is running with the geospatial extension PostGIS.
+If you've never heard of these open-source tools don't worry.
+Just remember (or tell your technical people) that CartoDB if fully compatible with these technologies.

-(Oh, and learning some SQL is easy, fun, and lets you create some amazing things.
-But while you learn, you can use our visual tools, which doesn't make it necessary for you to have any prior technical knowledge)
+(Oh, and by the way learning SQL is easy, fun, and lets you do some amazing things.
+But while you learn, you may still use our visualization tools, which doesn't make it necessary for you to have any prior technical knowledge.)

 [SCREENSHOT TO DO: New Table modal window]